 - Costs $0.01 per kWh more than our ECOplus option

 ECO100 costs $0.01 per kWh more than our ECOplus option.
 The average PCE residential customers uses 445 kWh per month, so ECO100 will cost the average residential customer $4.45 per month above ECOplus.
 Compared to PG&E’s rates, ECO100 is expected to cost about $2.29 per month extra for a typical residential customer.
-If you want to enroll in ECO100, click the “Opt Up” button at the top of the screen.
+To enroll in ECO100, click the “Opt Up” button at the top of the screen and complete the form.